Last Updated on July 28, 2022 by Paroma

 ST. TERESA OF AVILA CHURCH

 The second iconic landmark is the minimalist St. Teresa of Avila Church right next to Potter Schoolhouse.
 This church was photographed by the famous American photographer Ansel Adams, whose gallery of black and white photographs is located in Yosemite National Park and is a treat for the eyes.

 Want some lip-smacking fresh seafood/daily catch?
 Go to either of these restaurants right on Highway 1 to get your fish/seafood fix.
 These are incredibly popular spots so arrive early or make a reservation beforehand (The Tides Wharf accepts online reservation).
 Of these, Fishetarian is dog friendly with outdoor seating.

 Not only does inland Sonoma have some amazing wineries, the coast has plenty of them too.
 Thanks to the foggy microclimate, this area is perfect for growing those delicate pinot noir grapes.
 Sonoma Coast Vineyards is that convenient winery right on the coast in Bodega Bay where you can enjoy a glass of wine or go for a tasting while taking in gorgeous views.

 GROVE OF OLD TREES (DETOUR, 13 MILES FROM BODEGA BAY)

-This dog friendly hidden gem in Occidental near the Sonoma Coast was inarguably our best find when we visited Bodega Bay earlier this year.
+This dog friendly Redwood park in Occidental near the Sonoma Coast was inarguably our best find when we visited Bodega Bay earlier this year.
 So magical was this 48 acre sanctuary of Coastal Redwoods that I am compelled to include it as one of the must visit spots on your San Francisco to Mendocino road trip.

 BEACHES BETWEEN BODEGA BAY AND JENNER